jgpws/gold-bars/README.md

 The above setting worked in a Compiz environment in Arch.
 For other desktop environments, see the article [Gnome Appearance modify command in Linux / How to change theme using command line in GNOME](http://www.pc-freak.net/blog/gnome-appearance-modify-command-in-linux-how-to-change-theme-using-command-line-in-gnome/).

-## How to Install the Murrine engine
+## How to Install the Required Theme Engines

-The GTK2 version of GoldBars requires the Murrine theme engine.
+The latest GTK2 version of GoldBars requires the Murrine and Pixmap theme engines.
 To install:
 ### Ubuntu and derivatives:
 `sudo apt-get install gtk2-engines-murrine`
+`sudo apt-get install gtk2-engines-pixbuf`
 ### ArchLinux and derivatives:
 `sudo pacman -S gtk-engine-murrine`
+`sudo pacman -S gtk-engines`

 Note: The GTK3 version of this theme only works in version 3.20 and upwards.